Mableton Medical Malpractice Lawyer

 - Punitive damages

-If the doctor’s malpractice lead to the wrongful death of your loved one, then you are entitled to file for these same things with regard to your relative.
+If the doctor’s malpractice leads to the wrongful death of your loved one, then you are entitled to file for these same things with regard to your relative.
 Specifically, you can sue for pain and suffering, punitive damages, and wages that would have supported you if your relative was still able to earn income.

 Before you sue a doctor for medical malpractice, you must be able to secure an affidavit from another doctor who is impartial to your case.
 In the affidavit, the doctor must outline how your doctor was negligent, and how a more competent doctor would have behaved, given the circumstances.